 Most people can count on one hand how many times they have received a professional massage

-People look toward massage only in the case of serious trauma (as in a car accident) or when “everyday” aches and pains become so severe that daily functioning is no longer possible.
+People look toward massage only with serious trauma (such as a car accident) or when “every day” aches and pains become so severe that daily functioning is no longer possible.
 The only other common use of massage is on vacation or on a special occasion.
 While these are all valid reasons to get a massage, of course, it doesn't unlock the true power of this critical form of healthcare.

 Massage is truly remarkable

 While creating a relaxing experience and therapeutic space, being massaged immediately takes one into a state of healing.
 Massages, while making someone feel good simultaneously remove the build up and debris of living life from your tissues.
 Massage works in the body to suppress inflammation and engender mitochondria.
 Mitochondria increase cell function and cell repair.
 This means simply that massage makes your body heal and recover faster.
 It increases your body’s resiliency and ability to respond to the stimuli that are meeting you in your daily life.

 Let’s contrast this with the common Ibuprofen popping phenomenon we so often see around us

 Ibuprofen also suppresses inflammation – which reduces pain.
 Ibuprofen does not, however, increase mitochondrial function.
 Suppression of inflammation without the additional increase in mitochondrial function will only increase the time it takes for the tissues to heal.
 By contrast, with massage we do not have to compromise healing to have relief from pain.